 Does elderberry syrup help if I have a cold?

 Elderberry syrup recipe with honey is helpful in reducing coughing and cold symptoms.
 It can reduce inflammation and it may reduce the duration of common colds.
-Check out my post on elderberry gummy bears for extra support that will convince your kids to take it for maintenance. and
+Check out my post on elderberry gummy bears for extra support that will convince your kids to take it for maintenance.
+And you may also love these diy elderberry lollipops.

 "Elder is referred to time and again as “the medicine chest for the country people,” alluding to its wide-ranging medicinal actions and ready availability.
 Elderflower and elderberry are both exceptional allies during colds, flu, and respiratory infections due to their diaphoretic and antiviral actions.
 Taken at onset, elderberry can reduce the duration of cold/flu because it interferes with virus replication, and strengthens cell walls to inhibit viral penetration (Hoffmann, 2003).
 Elderberry has been the subject of numerous research studies.
 In one placebo-controlled, double-blind study using Sambucol (a syrup containing elderberry juice), significant improvements in flu symptoms were seen in 93.3% of the elderberry treated group within 2 days."